-It's not the most inspiring of engines though, particularly for a car wearing the Porsche crest.
 Step up to the petrol Macan S and things get more interesting.
-Its 3-litre twin-turbo V6 produces 349bhp and 354lb ft of torque, the latter from 1360rpm.
-The engine here is a marked step above the four-cylinder in the entry-level car in performance, character and response, and feels much more suited to pushing the heavy Macan body along.
-And, more importantly, more fitting for a Porsche.
+Its new 2.9-litre twin-turbo V6 produces 375bhp and 383lb ft of torque, the latter from 1850rpm.
+The engine here is a marked step above the four-cylinder in performance, character and response, and feels much more suited to pushing the heavy Macan body along.

 While none of the turbocharged engines has quite the character of one of Porsche’s (increasingly rare) naturally aspirated flat-sixes, it’s hard to argue with the figures they produce, particularly given the size and weight of the Macan.
-A basic 2-litre Macan is 1795kg, rising to 1945kg for the Macan Turbo.
+A basic 2-litre Macan is 1845kg, rising to 1960kg for the Macan GTS.

-It’s got a proper sports car chassis though, with double wishbones at both ends and on the GTS and Turbo, Porsche Active Suspension Management (PASM) is standard fit (it’s £816 on the others), with an air-sprung PASM set-up optional at £1860 on the Macan and S, or £1044 on the GTS and Turbo.
-Ceramic brakes are an option too, at nearly £5700.
+This relatively high weight comes on account of its MLB-Evo chassis, which like the engine is co-developed with Audi.
+These underpinnings don’t yield a huge array of cars with particularly involving driving experiences, which is why Porsche’s ability to instill some real finesse into the Macan is all the more impressive.
+One reason for this is the Porsche’s double wishbones at both ends and on the GTS and Turbo, Porsche Active Suspension Management (it’s £816 on the others), with an air-sprung PASM set-up optional at £1860 on the Macan and S, or £1044 on the GTS.
+Ceramic brakes are also an option, at nearly £5700.